Do We Need Language-Specific Fact-Checking Models? The Case of Chinese: Limitations

 \section{Limitations}

-The performance of our document-level retriever, although enhanced compared to the semantic ranker, is still characterized by a relatively low recall rate.
-This highlights the persisting challenges in evidence retrieval that require further attention and refinement.
-Another limitation of our study is the availability of evidence-based fact-checking datasets.
-We could only conduct our analysis on English-language datasets due to the limited availability of evidence-based datasets in other languages.
-Consequently, more experiments should be conducted to demonstrate the general applicability of our conclusions.
+This study has several notable limitations.
+Firstly, the performance of our document-level retriever, despite showing improvements over the semantic ranker, still exhibits a relatively low recall rate.
+This underscores the ongoing challenges in evidence retrieval, which necessitate further research and refinement to enhance the accuracy and reliability of the system.

+Secondly, the scope of our analysis is limited to English- and Chinese-language datasets.
+This is due to the scarcity of real-world, evidence-based fact-checking datasets annotated by humans in other languages.
+The inclusion of the Chinese dataset in this study is not arbitrary, rather, it's based on two main factors.
+First, there is a lack of suitable datasets in other languages.
+Second, several authors of this study are native Chinese speakers, which gives us a distinct advantage in terms of understanding and appreciating the linguistic features and nuances of the Chinese language.
+This expertise has allowed us to conduct a more thorough and in-depth case study.

+Moving forward, we are actively seeking datasets in other languages that align with our research requirements.
+One potential approach is to construct new datasets based on the recently established fact-checking website, Elections24Check\footnote{\url{https://elections24.efcsn.com/}}.
+This platform gathers and categorizes fact-checked information for European countries and citizens ahead of the 2024 European Elections.
+It offers a rich source of political fact-checks, disinformation debunks, prebunking articles, and narrative reports in various European languages, which could be instrumental in expanding the breadth of our research.